 If you are lucky enough to visit Paris during the Spring cherry blossom season, make sure you make time for a walk through the Champs de Mar and a picnic with a view of the Eiffel Tower with your love.
 What could be more romantic than that?
 You can follow it up with champagne in an outdoor terrace or somewhere like the new Ralph Lauren cafe, or a roof terrace with a view like Le Perchoir.

-A walk along the Seine and Canal St Martin
+Take a walk along the Seine and Canal St Martin

 After a walk along the Seine, picking out the prettiest bridges, you might like to head to Canal St Martin.
 If you know London, this area is a bit like the Shoreditch part of Paris, although that doesn’t really explain it properly as the cities are so very different.
 Canal St Martin is definitely a bit more alternative than some of the more conservative parts of Paris.
 Le Comptoir General, Le Pavilion des Canaux, TenDes Idees are worth checking out Belles, Liberté and Du pain et des idées.
 It’s also a great spot to grab some cheese and wine for an informal picnic by the canal.